MergeCommits/COMP371-Assignment1/ReadMe.txt

 SpaceBar - Positions the car at a random location.

+P - Changes the rendering mode of the car to points.
+L - Changes the rendering mode of the car to lines (wireframe).
+T - Changes the rendering mode of the car to fill (triangles).

 LeftArrow - Turn camera left.
 RightArrow - Turn camera right.
 UpArrow - Tilt camera up.